appleseedhq/blenderseed/docs/features.rst

 Features
 ========

-New in 1.0
+New in 2.0
 ----------

-    * Completely redesigned export and render stage.
-It now uses the appleseed.python bindings (no more random export files in odd places)
-    * Interactive rendering
-    * Adaptive image sampling
+    * Blender 2.8 support
-    * Full OSL materials
+    * Dynamic OSL script node
+    * Texture converter uses internal function (no more need for maketx)
+    * Animated textures
+    * Native Cryptomatte integration
-    * Area lamps
+    * Area lamps use new analytic shapes instead of meshes
-    * Support for linked objects and groups
-    * Archive assemblies
-    * Post processing stages
-    * The appleseed renderer is now bundled directly with blenderseed (no more configuration woes)
-    * Adjustable number of motion segments for camera, object, and deformation blur
+    * Mesh export is now handled through C++, leading to a 10x reduction in export times
+    * Can add and delete objects in viewport render model
+    * Stereoscopic rendering support

 Supported Features
 ------------------